-Deadline for Submission of Shareholder Proposals for the 2019 Annual Meeting
+Deadline for Submission of Shareholder Proposals for the 2020 Annual Meeting

-Proposals of shareholders intended to be presented at the 2019 Annual Meeting of Shareholders must be received by us at our principal office in Andover, Massachusetts not later than November 28, 2018 for inclusion in the proxy statement for that meeting.
+Proposals of shareholders intended to be presented at the 2020 Annual Meeting of Shareholders must be received by us at our principal office in Andover, Massachusetts not later than November 29, 2019 for inclusion in the proxy statement for that meeting.

 In addition, our Amended and Restated By-Laws (which are on file with the SEC) require that we be given advance notice of matters that shareholders wish to present for action at an Annual Meeting of Shareholders, including director nominations (other than matters included in our proxy statement in accordance with Rule 14a-8 of the Securities Exchange Act of 1934, as amended).
 The required written notice must be delivered to our Secretary at our principal office at least 90 days but no more than 120 days prior to the first anniversary of the preceding year's Annual Meeting or it will be considered untimely.
-However, in the event that the date of the Annual Meeting is advanced by more than 20 days, or delayed by more than 60 days, from the first anniversary of the preceding year's Annual Meeting, a shareholder's notice must be received no earlier than the 120th day prior to the Annual Meeting and not later than the close of business on the later of (i) the 90th day prior to the Annual Meeting and (ii) the seventh day following the day on which notice of the date of the Annual Meeting was mailed or public disclosure of the date of the Annual Meeting was made, whichever occurs first.
-Assuming that the 2019 Annual Meeting is not advanced by more than 20 days or delayed by more than 60 days from the anniversary date of the 2018 Annual Meeting, shareholders will need to give us appropriate notice at the address noted above no earlier than January 9, 2019 and no later than February 8, 2019.
+However, in the event that the date of the Annual Meeting is advanced by more than 20 days, or delayed by more than 60 days, from the first anniversary of the preceding year's Annual Meeting, a shareholder's notice must be received no earlier than the 120th day prior to the Annual Meeting and not later than the close of business on the later of (i) the 90th day prior to the Annual Meeting and (ii) the seventh day following the day on which notice of the date of the Annual Meeting was made, whichever occurs first.
+Assuming that the 2020 Annual Meeting is not advanced by more than 20 days or delayed by more than 60 days from the anniversary date of the 2019 Annual Meeting, shareholders will need to give us appropriate notice at the address noted above no earlier than January 9, 2020 and no later than February 8, 2020.
 The advance notice provisions of our Amended and Restated By-Laws contain the requirements of the written notice of shareholders and supersede the notice requirement contained in Rule 14a-4(c)(1) under the Securities Exchange Act of 1934, as amended.